 |Speed||When compared to "exFAT", "FAT32" is slow in writing and reading data||"exFAT" is faster than "FAT32" in writing and reading the data|

-Based on the above table, it is proven that “exFAT” file system is far better that “FAT32” file system when you have files with large sizes and need effective and efficient formatting.
+Based on the above table, it is proven that the "exFAT" file system is far better than the "FAT32" file system when you have files with large sizes and need effective and efficient formatting.

 Step 1: Open File Explorer by pressing "Windows" + "E" keys.